-Justin Rose struck gold for Team GB four years ago in Rio and golf will once again form a key feature of the 32nd Olympiad in Tokyo this summer.
+Justin Rose struck gold for Team GB four years ago in Rio and golf will once again form a key feature of the 32nd Olympiad in Tokyo when the re-arranged games take place in 2021.

 England Golf ambassador Rose fought off stiff competition from Sweden’s Henrik Stenson to claim gold in the men’s individual event in Brazil – the first time golf had been played at the Olympics since 1904.